CLSFramework/sample-playmaker-server-python-thrift/README.md

 ## Running a game

-To run a game, you need to run the RCSSServer, Monitor, and then the SoccerSimulationProxy and the sample server.
+To run a game, you need to run the RCSSServer and then the SoccerSimulationProxy and the sample server.
+To visualize the game, you can run the Monitor.

 ### Running the RCSSServer
-if you have downloaded the RCSSServer AppImage, you can run it by running the following command:
+If you have downloaded the RCSSServer AppImage, you can run it by running the following command:

 ```bash
 cd scripts/rcssserver